FriedrichForstner/rdi-internet-of-plants-workshop/Readme.md

-# Internet of Trees Workshop for Kids
+# Internet of Plants - Workshop for Kids
 ## Purpose
 Exploration code for ReDI's InternetoPlants for kids workshop.
 Sensing plant related environmental paramters with Arduino and recording/plotting/processing them in Python.